★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 Vision still distorted by her racing pulse, she looked up into his face.
 The worry and kindness in his features proved to her that, at least for now, he meant her no harm.
 And so instead of running, she conceded an outburst.
 “What the fuck is going on?!” she wailed, voice cracking her throat on the way out.

 “There’ll be time for that,” Jase answered from a few steps away, gaze set upon the far off suggestions of red and blue light playing across the tangle of concrete and asphalt.
 “Right now we don’t have much to spare.
 Let’s get back to your parents’ place.”

 Coral couldn’t control her shaking.
 Her fingernails rattled the syringe’s barrel, now dry of Factor.
 The ones her mother kept stocked were so damn frail and cheap.
 It felt like the plastic was about to crack in her grip.
 Still, the easy chair in the living room accepted her calmly without question or judgment.
 Her parents, sitting across from her on the couch, would not be so kind.
 They looked even worse than she felt.

 Her mother’s lip was split, and black, caked blood decorated the swelling.
 Her fragile shoulders trembled as she clutched a string of rosary beads hard enough they should have cracked.
-Her father, meanwhile, was sitting beside her, between the cushions and the coffee table, trying to project the image of stoicism.
+Her father, meanwhile, was sitting beside her, trying to project the image of stoicism.
 That image—that illusion—was undermined by the fact he had failed to protect them from the home invaders.
 His hands were rubbing his wife’s shoulder like he was fighting frostbite, his gaze fixed upon Gavin.

 “Five minutes is all I ask,” Gavin repeated.
 His tone was sterner than before, pounded to a less flexible consistency by the threat of the police.
 “After that, you will never see me again.”